mgarvie/CHROMINOES/README.md

 <b>Repository:</b>

-<em>CHROMINOES</em> is a collection of computer programs in MATLAB which uses integer linear programming techniques
+<em>CHROMINOES</em> is a collection of computer programs in MATLAB which uses integer linear programming (ILP) techniques
 and a generalized checkerboard colouring method to tile regions of the plane with sets of polyominoes.
 Note that the codes here generalize the 2-colour tiling approach at the 'Pariominoes' respository linked below.
 The programs are designed to be used with a high-performance MILP solver, either CPLEX or Gurobi.
 Users can also solve tiling problems without the use of colouring techniques if they want.